segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/index.md

 ### tvOS Support

 As of [Version 3.3.0](https://github.com/segmentio/analytics-ios/blob/master/CHANGELOG.md#version-330-08-05-2016) we now have support for tvOS through our `Analytics-iOS` sdk.
-You can follow the [iOS quickstart documentation](/docs/connections/sources/catalog/libraries/mobile/ios/quickstart/) and you should be good to go! tvOS installation is only supported via Carthage and CocoaPods.
+You can follow the [iOS quickstart documentation](/docs/connections/sources/catalog/libraries/mobile/ios/quickstart/) and you should be good to go! tvOS installation is only supported using Carthage and CocoaPods.
 The dynamic framework installation method is not supported for tvOS.

 ## Troubleshooting